Cozy Peach Kitchen

 Crispy collards

-Collards are traditionally served stewed or even in salads, but I think they are best tossed with olive oil and garlic and sautéed until nice and crispy.
+Collards are traditionally served as stewed greens like in this Instant Pot collard greens recipe, or even in salads like with this collard greens salad.
+I think they are best tossed with olive oil and garlic and sautéed until nice and crispy.

 I love using Nature’s Greens collards because they come pre-sliced in the perfect bite-sized pieces for this recipe.
 In addition to taking this dish to the next level, dark leafy greens are a good vegetarian source of iron.